 - What’s the past performance of the funds?
 What is the % return over the last 12 months and longer?
 It’s not an indication of what will happen in the future, but find out how the short and long term returns compare to other similar funds.

 The new pension rules introduced in April 2015 mean we have lots of choice and freedom over how we take money from our pension funds.

 Make sure that your provider gives you access to those freedoms and doesn’t have their own rules that make it complicated or more expensive.

 A good test of the service standards and administration of your pension provider is how easy it is for you to get information either online or over the phone.

 Take note of this, because for me poor admin and slow response times speak volumes about the company you are dealing with.
 If it’s bad now, what will it be like when you want to draw your money out?

 By now you’ll have a good idea of what you’re looking for and what you want to avoid.
 If your existing provider scores high on all 4 areas you might not need to look any further.
-If not, use the knowledge you’ve gained either to find a new one.
-Alternatively brief an independent financial adviser to do the work for you (for a fee).
+If not, use the knowledge you’ve gained to find a new one.

 You can talk to an independent financial adviser or find out more from The Pensions Advisory Service